sharrajesh/tracenexus/README.md

 - 📊 Trace comparison across different platforms
 - 🚀 **Dual transport support**: Runs both `streamable-http` and `SSE` simultaneously
 - 📡 **Cursor compatibility**: `streamable-http` transport on port 52734
 - 🌊 **Windsurf compatibility**: `SSE` transport on port 52735
+- 🤖 **Claude Code compatibility**: Full MCP integration support
 - 🧩 Easy integration with LangSmith and LangFuse
-- 🔧 Use both clients at the same time with one server
+- 🔧 Use multiple clients at the same time with one server

 ## Quick Start (for End Users)